The Bekins Blog

 To help your move go smoothly even though you’ll be taking the stairs (a lot), we’ve put together a few tips and tricks on how to get your stuff from the ground floor to your floor.

-8 Tips for Moving into an Apartment with No Elevator
+How to Move into an Apartment with No Elevator

 1. Measure Furniture and Other Large Items

 Whether you’re moving a piano upstairs or carrying a couch up a flight or two, moving large items is difficult.
 Make sure you’ve set yourself up for success by measuring your furniture before moving day.
 The last thing you want is to bring your favorite chair up the stairs just to discover it doesn’t fit through your apartment door.